clemargue-ddog/clemargue-ddog/README.md

 ### Hi there 👋

-I'm **Côme Lemargue**, working as a Corporate IT Support Technician at Datadog.
+I'm **Côme Lemargue**, working as a Enterprise IT Support Technician at Datadog.
 This is a corporate account.
 If you want to check my personal projects, feel free to go to [my other profile](https://www.github.com/Thesalmar)

 Thank you!